Barry Driver Art

 2022 - Wall To Wall - "In Your Face!"

-My current favoured technique is to apply acrylic paint to glossy photo paper with an old credit card or similar.
-I choose such tools over brushes because I find they allow greater freedom of expression.
-I work quickly in order to achieve a variety of mixing, scraping and layering effects while the paint is still partially wet.
-These days, I typically start at around A1 size, but will often crop to a smaller size to achieve a result I'm happy with - sometimes right down to A6 size, which I make into original artwork cards.
-To finish, I either frame work behind glass with an off white mat and slim black or white frame, or mount it on board and coat it with resin, giving it a classy, modern look.
-I also offer limited edition (to 15) prints of selected works.
-If you like my work, please get in touch because I've got plenty more than those shown here, with different colours/sizes/finishes/prices and I am very happy to host viewings by prior appointment.
+My long-favoured technique was to apply acrylic paint to glossy photo paper with an old credit card or similar.
+I chose such tools over brushes because I found they allowed greater freedom of expression.
+I worked quickly in order to achieve a variety of mixing, scraping and layering effects while the paint was still partially wet.
+These days, I typically start at around A0 size, but will often crop to a smaller size to achieve a result I'm happy with - sometimes right down to A6 size, which I make into original artwork cards.
+To finish, I either frame work behind glass with an off white mat and slim black or white frame, or mount it on board and coat it with resin, giving it a sleek, modern look.
+I have also had a selection of works box-framed, giving them an extra-classy finish.
+I have also offered limited edition (to 15) prints of selected works.
+If you like my work, do get in touch because I've got plenty more than those shown here, with different colours/sizes/finishes/prices and I am very happy to host viewings by prior appointment.
 I will also consider commissions provided my creative freedom isn't overly compromised.